-Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box Health Plan Responsibility Corrective Action if Group Fails to Meet Responsibilities
+Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box or Cred Auditor Health Plan Responsibility Corrective Action if Group Fails to Meet Responsibilities Sampling method below.
+The staff titles or roles responsible for oversight of the monitoring process.
+The Group's process for taking actions if it identifies modifications that do not meet its established policy, including: A quarterly monitoring process to assess the effectiveness of its actions on all findings until it demonstrates improvement for one finding over at least three consecutive quarters.
+The staff roles or department responsible for the actions.
+The process for documenting and reporting modifications that do not meet its established policy. he IPA/medical group's policies and rocedures must include a lescription of the monitoring process

-or Cred Auditor

-The staff titles or roles

-responsible for oversight of the

-monitoring process.

-The Group's process for taking actions if it identifies

-modifications that do not meet

-its established policy,

-including:

-- A quarterly monitoring

-process to assess the

-effectiveness of its actions

-on all findings until it

-demonstrates

-improvement for one

-finding over at least three consecutive quarters.

-- The staff roles or

-department responsible for

-the actions.

-- The process for

-documenting and

-reporting modifications

-that do not meet its

-established policy.

-ne IPA/medical group's policies and

-rocedures must include a

-escription of the monitoring process

-utlined above, regardless of system

-unctionality (e.g., the system

-Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box or Cred Auditor Health Plan Responsibility Corrective Action if Group Fails to Meet Responsibilities prevents changes to the original record under any circumstances but allows creation of a new record to modify dates; allows date modifications only under specific circumstances; uses alerts or flags to identify noncompliance), with the exception of advanced system controls capabilities.
-Methods of monitoring activities may include: An annual process for identifying modifications that did not meet policies and procedures in the past 12 months and taking actions to update credentialing system controls accordingly.
-A review of automatic system alerts or flags for modifications or events in real time, and a separate process for annually testing performance of the system's automatic alerts or flags and taking actions to update credentialing system controls accordingly.
-A monthly, quarterly or
+Delegated Responsibility: Cre edentialing Systems Control s and Monitoring - Deleg ated for all lines of business: Yes No Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box or Cred Auditor Health Plan Responsibility Corrective Action if Group Fails to Meet Responsibilities outlined above, regardless of system functionality (e.g., the system prevents changes to the original record under any circumstances but allows creation of a new record to modify dates; allows date modifications only under specific circumstances; uses alerts or flags to identify noncompliance), with the exception of advanced system controls capabilities.
+Methods of monitoring activities may include: • An annual process for identifying modifications that did not meet policies and procedures in the past 12 months and taking actions to update credentialing system controls accordingly. • A review of automatic system alerts or flags for modifications or events in real time, and a separate process for annually testing performance of the system's automatic alerts or flags and taking actions to update credentialing system controls accordingly.

-Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box or Cred Auditor Health Plan Responsibility Corrective Action if Group Fai to Meet Responsibilities of all date modifications to identify modifications that did not meet policies and procedures and take actions to update credentialing system controls accordingly.
+Delegated Responsibility: Cre Group Responsibility Health Plan Process for Performance Evaluation Frequency of Reporting/Due Date submitted via email box or Cred Auditor Health Plan Responsibility Corrective Action if Group Fails to Meet Responsibilities A monthly, quarterly or semiannual process to audit files from a system-generated report of all date modifications to identify modifications that did not meet policies and procedures and take actions to update credentialing system controls accordingly.
 Advanced system controls capabilities.
 An advanced system must have both capabilities: Automatically record dates, and Prevent changes that do not meet the Group's policies and procedures If the Group has advanced system controls capabilities, it is only required to describe how the functionality of the system ensures compliance with established policies in factors 1-4.
 Monitoring is not required.
 Sampling methodology for auditing.
-Sampling is allowed for Groups that use auditing as the monitoring method in Elements C and D. The group must use the "5% or 50 files" audit method: Randomly select
+Sampling is allowed for Groups that use auditing as the monitoring method in Elements C and D.